nautiyaldeepak/demo/README.md

 ```

 #### Push docker images to a container registry.
-The below example is to push docker images to a Container Registry.
-You don't have to do this step, if you'll be using pre-built public images.
+The below example is to push docker images to a `Container Registry`.
+You don't have to do this step, if you'll be using pre-built public images (mentioned below).
 ```
 $ docker tag httpd:v1 <YOUR_REPOSITORY_URL>:httpd-v1
 $ docker tag php-fpm:v1 <YOUR_REPOSITORY_URL>:php-fpm-v1